swiftlang/swift-evolution/0000-template.md

 Describe your solution to the problem.
 Provide examples and describe how they work.
 Show how your solution is better than current
-workarounds: is a cleaner, safer, or more efficient?
+workarounds: is it cleaner, safer, or more efficient?

 ## Detailed design